Lipschitz constant $\log{n}$ almost surely suffices for mapping $n$ grid points onto a cube: Introduction

+where $\abs{-}$ denotes the cardinality.
 Since it will always be clear from the context which probability space we are working in, we will always just write $\Prob$ (without a subscript) to denote the uniform probability measure.